-I haven’t even gotten to the best part: the mountains around the city are covered in towering limestone spires, chock-full of cave dwellings.
+The mountains around Goris are covered in towering limestone spires, chock-full of cave dwellings.
 The cave-city complex is known as “Old Goris”, as the caves used to serve as homes until the 18th century… or so the guides say.
 Though many of the caves are now bare, there’s still a decent number of resourceful people that have built modern day houses up against the spires, so they can continue to make use of the caves.
 You can literally see the past meeting the present as you wander throughout the rocky outcrops.

-Pro tip: if you have a chance to buy a bottle of wine while passing through Areni, home of the oldest winery in the world, save it for Goris and go for a super epic picnic atop the mountain!
+Pro tip: if you have a chance to buy a bottle of wine while passing through Areni, home of one of the oldest wineries in the world, save it for Goris and go for a super epic picnic atop the mountain!
 It’s a great (and cheap) way to spend the afternoon.
 Just be careful not to fall over the edge when you’re stumbling down the mountain 😉

 But all you need to know for now is that Tatev is most definitely, undeniably, the tits.
 I’ll let the pictures do the rest of the talking.

-How to get to Tatev from Goris, Armenia
+How to get to Tatev Monastery from Goris

 A taxi to Halidzor from Goris cost about 2500 AMD one-way.
-A ride on the Wings isn’t cheap, at 3500/5000 AMD one/two-way, but the views are definitely worth it.
+A ride on the Wings of Tatev isn’t cheap, at 5500/7000 AMD one/two-way as of April 2019, but the views are definitely worth it.

 Getting back to Goris from Tatev

 The walk, though long, is worth your while.
-You pass a series of pools near a feature called Devil’s Bridge that you can theoretically swim in (if you dare), get a view of some abandoned monastic cloisters, and pass a Lord of the Rings-like watch tower atop another mountain.
+You pass a series of pools near a feature called Devil’s Bridge that you can theoretically swim in (if you dare).
+You’ll also get a view of some abandoned monastic cloisters, and pass a Lord of the Rings-like watchtower atop another mountain.

 If you’re not interested in the long slog back, just lurk for a while around the Tatev complex.
 As the day goes on, there will be a decent number of taxis driving to/from the area, as well as a few enterprising Armenians that will be happy to pretend they are taxis for a short while.